stolksdorf/pico-router/README.md

 function MainComponent(){
 	return <Router
 		scope={this}          // Used as the scope for the route mapping functions.
-Useful if your route mapping needs props or state serverSideUrl={'/'}   // When not being rendered on the browser, this defines what url it should use.
+Useful if your route mapping needs props or state serverSideUrl={'/'}   // When not being rendered on the browser, this defines what url it should use. forceUrl={false}      // Always uses the passed in URL, no matter server or client side />
-	/>
 }
 ```